kibanalytics/kibanalytics/docs/setup/README.md

 ### ELASTICSEARCH_SECURITY

 Enable or disable Elasticsearch security.
-By enabling this flag, Kibana access will also require an username & password for access.
+By enabling this flag, Kibana access will also require an username & password.

 ### ELASTICSEARCH_USERNAME